kokkos/kokkos.github.io/content/about/overview.md

 performance of their software.
-Teams use this performance profiling and debugging information to determine how well they have designed and implemented their algorithms and to identify portions of their software that should be improved or behave erroneous.
+Teams use this performance profiling and debugging information to determine how well they have designed and implemented their algorithms and to identify portions of their software that should be improved or behave erroneously.
 Kokkos Tools interfaces leverage the Kokkos Core programming model interface to improve an application developer’s experience dramatically, by forwarding application specific information and their context within the Kokkos Core programming model to the tools.